Protecting Your Duramax Fuel Injectors

 Frequent Service of Filters

 Fuel filters play a critical role in protecting your fuel injectors from potential damage caused by dirt, rust, and water present in the fuel.
 Over time, these filters can become clogged and less effective, so you’ll need to prioritize regular servicing.
-If you drive a 2004.5–2005 Silverado or Sierra, browse our LLY Duramax performance parts for these much needed filters.
+Be sure to check out our full selection of Duramax fuel filters, available for every model from LB7 to L5P.
+Check out our Duramax Fuel Filter Overview blog for more information

 Generally, it’s advisable to replace your fuel filters every 10,000 to 15,000 miles.
-However, this may vary based on your driving conditions and the specific recommendations of your truck manufacturer.
+However, this may vary based on your driving conditions and the condition of the fuel you are using.

 Timely Injector Replacement